krishan1390/statesman/README.md

 Note: the actions.json file here has dummy HTTP end points.
 To get the actual end points, please reach out to someone from the team

+FYI - you can do a lot of things in actions using handlebars. see stuff like "add " in actions.json which is resolved in code in the file HandleBarsHelperRegistry